rust-dev-tools/cargo-src/README.md

 ## Building

-You must perform the first and last step, the second is optional.
+You must perform the first step, the second is optional.
 They must be performed in order.
 Requires a nightly version of Rust to build.

-* `cargo build` to build the Rust parts.
+* `cargo build --release` to build the Rust parts.

 * `./build_templates.sh` to rebuild the handlebars templates.
 The compiled targets are part of the repo, so you shouldn't need to do this unless you edit the templates.
 You will need handlebars installed to do this.

-* `./cp_static.sh` to copy the staticly served files to the target directory.
-This will only work for debug builds.
-We should use a Cargo build script really.

 ## Running